maze7/3813ict/README.md

 - **auth.service.ts**: Handles authentication-related operations such as login, logout, token management, and user registration.
 - **group.service.ts**: Manages group-related operations like creating groups, fetching groups, and updating group data.
 - **user.service.ts**: Handles user-related operations such as fetching user data, updating user information, and managing user roles.
+- **websocket.service.ts**: Handles socket management for real-time communication with the server.

 ### 7. **Routes**
 The `app.routes.ts` file defines the routing structure of the application, mapping URL paths to specific components or pages, such as login, chat, and group views.